Liquid Tension Experiment 3: Background and writing

 On December 14, 2020, band members Tony Levin (bass), John Petrucci (guitars), Jordan Rudess (keyboards) and Mike Portnoy (drums) released a series of posts on social media (pictures of themselves wearing surgical masks spelling out "LTE 3") teasing a third Liquid Tension Experiment album; a picture of the four of them together with the same masks was posted the following day.
 On December 17, 2020, it was formally announced that Liquid Tension Experiment 3 would be released by Inside Out Music in the second quarter of 2021.
 The date, later announced to be March 26, has since been delayed to April 16, 2021, due to printing errors by the manufacturer.

 The album had been recorded secretly in August 2020, at the Dream Theater studio named DTHQ.
 Portnoy had previously recorded drums for Petrucci's solo album Terminal Velocity at the studio, their first release together since 2009's Black Clouds & Silver Linings (with Dream Theater); the band would re-use the studio for the LTE sessions.
 Portnoy and Rudess also had performed together during a Cruise to the Edge a few years before.
 The drummer said that the "insanity of 2020" allowed them some time to reunite.

-Also according to Portnoy, all members plus two studio professionals quarantined and took tests before the album's sessions.
+Also according to Portnoy, all members plus two studio professionals quarantined and took COVID-19 tests before the album's sessions.

 Like Liquid Tension Experiment 2, each song is described by the band in detail within the liner notes.

 The track "Chris & Kevin's Amazing Odyssey" is a follow-up to "Chris and Kevin's Excellent Adventure" (from Liquid Tension Experiment) and "Chris & Kevin's Bogus Journey" (from Spontaneous Combustion); Chris and Kevin is how a photographer mistakenly called Mike and Tony during photo sessions for the first album, and that has since remained a recurring internal joke and is used to title duets between the drummer and the bassist.
 It is a drum-and-bass duet featuring Levin on the electric upright bass.

 "Rhapsody in Blue", composed by George Gershwin, was arranged and performed by the band during their 2008 tour; the band would record a studio version of the arrangement for the album.
 The middle section of the band's 2008 arrangement was inspiration for the middle section of "The Count of Tuscany" off Black Clouds & Silver Linings; also, the standard clarinet introduction was played by Levin on the Chapman Stick.